-A shared goal for the Group is to supply games and products that are developed in a socially responsible manner at every stage.
-Thunderful Group works actively to encourage suppliers and other partners to affiliate with the ICTI and/or BSCI and gain certification to their requirements.
-Certification allows Thunderful Group to guarantee that issues such as human rights are being assured throughout the supply chain.
+both internally and externally in business relationships.
+The daily work.
+The Code serves as a guide for the Group's for sustainable business, which cover issues including human rights, employment law, the environment and chain.
 Suppliers who are unable to gain certification from either of the two organisations are obliged to sign Thunderful Group's Code of Conduct for distribution, which includes a stipulation that human rights are being upheld.
 Thunderful Group's distribution companies continuously monitor all suppliers to ensure that the factories have up-to-date certification, or have signed and are in compliance with Thunderful Group's Code of Conduct.